Mlkurta/LED_Cube/README.md

 Create a filename:

 Open Arduino IDE and the "All_Anims_ESP.ino" file.
 In the top right, click the three dots and select "New Tab".
-Enter your desired filename.
+Enter your desired filename, with a .h at the end.

 <img width="700" height="624" alt="Screenshot 2026-02-08 182315" src="https://github.com/user-attachments/assets/7590e464-d863-44c0-855f-4997a37e876f" />